 There has been no significant direct funding for FISF field work since 2002, and so many independent projects have been used to incorporate data into the FISF.
 Funding for many of these projects has come from U.S. Fish and Wildlife Service, The National Park Service, the State of Florida, Miami-Dade County, and numerous other local agencies and organizations (see also Select IRC Projects).
 In addition to Gann, Bradley and Woodmansee, the following current and former IRC staff members deserve special mention for participating in or managing IRC projects that have contributed to the FISF: Melissa Abdo, Mike Barry, Rasheed Bradley, Emilie Grahl, Steve Green, Kirsten Hines, Stephen Hodges, Jesse Hoffman, James Johnson, Jimmy Lange, Josh Mahoney, Sarah Martin, Jimi Sadle, Sonali Saha and Craig van der Heiden.
 Collaborators in the field from other institutions have been numerous, but we would especially like to thank Jimi Sadle (National Park Service), Janice Duquesnel (Florida Park Service) and Bruce Holst (Marie Selby Botanical Gardens).

 Although our capacity to review and incorporate new data has, at times, been limited, we have been working hard over the last several years to increase our capacity.
 We appreciate the effort of everyone who has submitted new data, answered our requests for new data, and provided expert review.
-We would especially like to thank Jennifer Possley (Fairchild Tropical Botanical Garden) and Alicie Warren (Miami-Dade County) for continuing to send so much new data we had to do something about it, and Jimi Sadle (Everglades National Park) for providing an endless stream of personal observation and herbarium voucher data.
-Bruce Hansen and Alan Franck (University of South Florida herbarium) and Brett Jestrow (Fairchild herbarium) have addressed innumerable taxonomic issues and happily provided label data.
-Roger Hammer and Chuck McCartney are to be acknowledged for their decades-long assistance, along with new contributors Jimmy Lange, Keith Buttry and many others.
+We would especially like to thank Jennifer Possley (Fairchild Tropical Botanical Garden) and Alicie Warren (Miami-Dade County) for continuing to send so much new data we had to do something about it, and Jimi Sadle (Everglades National Park) and Jimmy Lange for providing an endless stream of personal observation and herbarium voucher data.
+Bruce Hansen (University of South Florida herbarium), Alan Franck (University of Florida herbarium), and Brett Jestrow (Fairchild herbarium) have addressed innumerable taxonomic issues and happily provided label data.
+Roger Hammer and Chuck McCartney are to be acknowledged for their decades-long assistance, along with new contributors Keith Buttry and many others.
 At the end of the day, the FISF is about data and using these data to improve both our scientific understanding and the conservation of South Florida's native plants and ecosystems.
 Thanks again to Keith Bradley, Steve Woodmansee and all the others who have made that happen.